tangrams/tangram-docs/docs/Syntax-Reference/layers.md

         draw: ...
 ```

+Note that there is a separate style parameter that is also named [priority](draw.md#priority).

 #### sublayer name
 Optional _string_.
 Can be anything except the other sublayer parameters: "draw", "filter", and "properties".
 No default.